Posted on Mar 20, 2019 in Career/Life and News

 Half the battle of getting a job is putting in the hard work to be prepared and gain relevant experience.
 The other half is conveying that work and experience to prospective employers.

 How do you effectively talk about yourself and your value?
-Bill Mar, a KU alumnus and computer science expert in San Francisco, is involved with NOVA, a nonprofit employment agency that offers customized services to job seekers in Silicon Valley.
+Bill Mar, c’88, a manager for site reliability engineering at LinkedIn, is involved with NOVA, a nonprofit employment agency that offers customized services to job seekers in Silicon Valley.
 Through his work, Mar has learned some tips and tricks to landing a job.

 Put your best foot forward

 Often, it’s not what you know, but who you know (which is where KU Mentoring can help!).
 However, once you’re in front of someone, what do you say?

 Mar, c’88, explains how to position yourself for success when talking to people, whether it’s a first introduction or during an interview.

 “You don’t go in and say ‘Get me a job,’” Mar says.
 “It’s more about informational meetings and finding out the culture.
 If you focus on giving, you’ll naturally get back.”

 If you’re not asking for a job, Mar says it’s still critical to convey your value, but you don’t have to be “rah rah” about it.
 It’s OK to be humble while making sure the person you’re talking to understands what it is you do.

 One way to speak plainly of your value is by providing scale and quantifying your work.
 Mar also suggests telling your story in the form of PSRs, which stands for Problem, Solutions, Results.